jithinmts/radio_player/README.md

   radio_player: ^0.0.1
 ```

 By default iOS forbids loading from non-https url.
-To cancel this restriction edit your .plist and add :
+To cancel this restriction edit your .plist and add:

 ```xml
 <key>NSAppTransportSecurity</key>